 SP Group designed and operates the world’s largest fully underground district cooling network in Singapore’s Marina Bay financial district.
 It started operations in May 2006 with One Raffles Quay as its first customer to receive chilled water supplies for its air-conditioning needs.
 In May 2010, SP commissioned its second district cooling plant at the Marina Bay Sands Integrated Resort.

-As one of Singapore’s Top 50 Engineering Feats, the Marina Bay district cooling system now serves more than 20 developments in the area, helping them save more than 40 per cent in energy consumption.
+As one of Singapore’s Top 50 Engineering Feats, the Marina Bay district cooling system now serves more than 20 developments in the area, helping the district to save up to 20,000 tons of carbon emissions annually.
 Amongst SP’s customers are developments such as Marina Bay Sands, Gardens by the Bay, Raffles Place MRT Station, One Marina Boulevard and the Marina Bay Financial Centre.

 In collaboration with the Housing & Development Board, SP Group will be bringing its first large-scale residential centralised cooling system to Tengah, Singapore’s first smart energy township.
 With SP’s centralised cooling system, Tengah residents can enjoy as much as 30 per cent energy savings.